 - Since the relation is additive, the resulting composite whole may count as grammatically plural even if its members are singular.
 Condition #3 must be restricted correspondingly.

 The chapter on nexion contains a section on coordinative nexion.
 The term ‘coordination’ is unfortunately ambiguous between a structural sense as defined here and a semantic sense as defined there.
 The distinction between a semasiological and an onomasiological perspective makes us see that not every coordinative nexion takes the form of coordination in structure.
 In languages such as Japanese and Yucatec Maya, Irvin and Linda is translated as something corresponding to Irvin with Linda (or Linda with Irvin).
 This construction does not fulfill the above criteria for coordination.

 Coordinative constructions are described along the following parameters:

 Levels of coordination

-In principle, syntagms at all the syntactic levels can be coordinated.
+In principle, syntagmas at all the grammatical levels can be coordinated.
 We thus get coordination of

 |.||a.||[ Linda is intelligent] and [she works hard].|

 |Eng||b.||Linda [[is intelligent] and [works hard]].|

 In a semasiological grammar of English, an analysis of E1 recognizes that E1.a involves coordination of two clauses, while E1.b involves coordination of two predicates, as indicated by the bracketing.
 So far, the two sentences, although being in a paradigmatic relationship, have a different syntactic structure.
 One may wish to analyze E1.b by some kind of zero anaphora, i.e. as a variant of E1.a in which the pronoun she has been omitted, but otherwise with the same syntactic structure as E1.a.
 This is taken up in the section of conjunction reduction and zero anaphora.

 Number of coordinates